Noorish100/FIR_APP/README.md

 # FIR_APP
-Based on FIR system in this I made rest API using spring boot all the data will be persist when user registered FIR
+Based on the FIR system in this I made the rest API using spring boot all the data will persist when the user registered FIR

 # <span style="color:green"> Welcome Here!</span>

 Hello Readers,<br>
- I have done this project Individually and build the Rest API using spring boot framework  where user data going to persist and user authorization is also there  .<br>  I hope you will enjoy the reading….
+ I have done this project Individually and built the Rest API using the spring boot framework  where user data going to persist and user authorization is also there  .<br>  I hope you will enjoy the reading….

 # <span style="color:blue"> About Website: </span>

 It is based on FIR System one can able to claim FIR
 # <span style="color:blue"> Tech Stack Used: </span>

+# Features of Application:
+1. Users, police, and police stations can register themselves.
+2. Users can log into the system.
+3. The application allows a user to file an FIR against multiple users
+4. Each police Station has a list of FIRs filed there, and one Officer In Charge
+5. Each police has a list of FIRs filed by him &  list of FIRs (cases) closed by him
+6. Each FIR must have the details of
+    - User who filed the FIR
+    - List of Users against whom FIR is filed
+    - Police who filed the FIR
+    - Police Station where FIR was filed
+    - Whether the case is open or closed

-I have used the sts spring tool platform, Java,spring,spring boot framework, annotations, model, service layer, service implementation, controller layer, data access layer, and mysql as a database for building this Project.
+I have used the sts spring tool platform, Java, spring, spring boot framework, annotations, model, service layer, service implementation, controller layer, data access layer, and mysql as a database for building this Project.
 We also used tools like GitHub for collaboration of this project

 # <span style="colorblue"> Experience : </span>